2,561 products added recently

 ELA, Language Development, ESL, Resources for Teachers, Vocabulary, Phonics, Pre-Reading, Spelling, Kindergarten, Preschool, Grade 1, Teacher Tools, Games, Activities

-Short and Long O: The Grid Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
+Short and Long O: The Grid Sample Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
 Playing the Game After the front screen the game begins.
 First round is short O, second round is long O. There are navigational buttons at the top of the screen.
 The Grid will appear with a word on the left side.
 Choose the correct picture for each word.
 Correct answer will flash, incorrect answer will dim.
 Coordinates are provided.
 They can be used for cases where students cannot touch the screen or for assessment or further practice purposes.
-About the Game The Grid offers a fun way to quickly practice 36 key Letter O words.
+About the Full Game (available in the ppt game links section below) The Grid offers a fun way to quickly practice 36 key Letter O words.
 Colorful and entertaining, all pictures are on the screen throughout the game so there is ample opportunity to practice with the whole class.
 Coordinates give extra options to how you wish to use the game (e.g. team work, individual assessment etc.) 35 slides Short O words: pot, rock, dog, hot, clock, mop, stop, cog, rod, lock, block, dot, fox, fog, box, cop.
 Long O words: rope, rose, nose, mole, hole, home, window, goat, boat, coat, pillow, cone, phone, road, soap, snow.
 Features some sound effects for entertainment purposes.
 Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
 Letter-sound association – Connecting letters to its sounds.
 Vocabulary building – Introducing words that start with each letter.
 Phonemic awareness – Listening for letter sounds in words, rhyming, or segmenting sounds.
 FULL CATALOG OF DOWNLOAD LINKS HERE Letter PPT Game Links: Letter A Hidden Pictures 1 MemWord Hidden Pictures 2 Hidden Pictures 3 The Short Question Riddle Time Review Games Follow the Vocab Letter B Letter C Letter D Letter E Hidden Pictures 1 The Grand Circle 8 Pictures 1 Clue Behind the Garage Doors Outside the Submarine Two Review Games Say What You See Quiz Game Letter F Letter G Letter H Letter I Hidden Pictures 1 MemWord Three Review Games Three Quiz Show Style Games Find the Ball Bowling Four Mini Games Outside the Train Window Letter J Letter K Letter L Letter M Letter N Letter O Hidden Pictures 1 MemWord Yes or No Game Six Pictures Game Hidden Pictures 2 6 Stars One Question MCQS Game The Grid Letter P Letter Q Letter R Letter S Letter T Letter U Letter V Letter W Letter X Letter Y Letter Z Overview These interactive PowerPoint games make early phonics practice fun and engaging for young learners.
 With a mix of exciting activities, kids stay motivated while strengthening key phonetic patterns.
 Each game offers plenty of opportunities for participation—whether playing in teams, one-on-one, or independently.
 The variety of game styles, from disappearing squares to timed challenges, ensures that every student can learn in a way that works best for them.
 Bright visuals, sound effects, and gradually increasing difficulty keep students engaged and support different skill levels.
 Teachers have full control over the pacing and difficulty, making it easy to adjust the experience based on their students' needs.
 Whether guessing hidden images, recalling sequences, or solving riddles, each activity reinforces phonics in a fun, interactive way.
 These games turn traditional phonics drills into an exciting, hands-on learning adventure, building confidence and essential literacy skills in young learners.
 For More Like This For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education